tsileo/blobstash/docs/lua.md

 // Return all the HTTP headers as a table headers() -> table

-// Return the HTTP request body as a string (and an error if any).
-Can only be called once. body() -> string, string
+// Return the HTTP request body as a string body() -> string

+// Return the HTTP request body parsed as JSON json() -> table/string/number...

 // Return the form-encoded data as a Lua table formdata() -> table